TroubleShoot / Frequently Asked Questions (FAQ)

 Should I learn FreeBSD?

-You should, Installing FreeBSD 10x harder than managing it, its just like as any linux distro!
+You should, Installing FreeBSD 10x harder than managing it, after that its just like as any linux distro!
+Commands are nearly the same.
+And if you watch one of the most popular streaming service or playing with PlayStation, you are already a FreeBSD user by now.

 Does it IPv6 Ready?